-Visually Impaired Preschool Services is a Kentucky agency (VIPS) that has been designed to help you and your child through these very important early years when children are so ripe for learning.
+Visually Impaired Preschool Services is an agency (VIPS) that has been designed to help you and your child through these very important early years when children are so ripe for learning.
 Without sight, your child will need to gather information about the world in different ways.
 VIPS will show you how to help your child use remaining vision and other senses to learn about the world.
 We want to help you feel good about your child and to help your child build the self-esteem that will be so necessary for the progress he or she will make.

 VIPS provides a variety of programs and services.
 VIPS serves blind or visually impaired infants, toddlers, and preschoolers who live within a 50-mile radius of Louisville, including several counties in Southern Indiana, through the VIPS-Louisville Office.
 Children, who live in central Kentucky, within a 50-mile radius of Lexington, are served by the VIPS-Central KY Office.
-Children (birth to 3), who live within a 60-mile radius of Bloomington, IN are served by the VIPS-Bloomington IN Office, including Bedford, Columbus, and Indianapolis.VIPS also has an Outreach Program to serve children and families who reside in other areas throughout Kentucky and Indiana.
+Children (birth to 3), who live within a 60-mile radius of Bloomington, IN are served by the VIPS-Indiana Office, including Bloomington, Bedford, Columbus, and Indianapolis.VIPS also has an Outreach Program to serve children and families who reside in other areas throughout Kentucky and Indiana.